NSW recorded 239 new locally acquired cases of COVID-19 in the 24 hours to 8pm last night.

 It remains vital that anyone who has any symptoms or is a close or casual contact of a person with COVID-19, isolates and is tested immediately.
 When testing clinics are busy, please ensure you stay in line, identify yourself to staff and tell them that you have symptoms or are a contact of a case.

-Video of today's press conference will be uploaded to COVID-19 (Coronavirus) - press conferences and video updates.
+Video of today's press conference will be uploaded to our website.